ryanpdwyer/react-eleventy/2020fa-research.md

 For the project we're working on, you'll want to follow along with the [computational chemistry instructions](https://docs.google.com/document/d/1zm7U5qoFyNJYc0dvGbU2kWR4PTDE0ciP5P_AYWbRHsc/edit?usp=sharing).

-There is a [WebMO](https://webmo.osc.edu) account set up for you already (password your first name, all lowercase).
+There is a [WebMO](https://webmo.osc.edu) account set up for you already (username your Mount Union email without the @mountunion.edu, password your first name, all lowercase).

 Here's an example of setting up a first calculation: